-We encourage students and parents to discuss in confidence any anxieties they may have about use of tobacco, alcohol or drugs and substance abuse with a member of staff.
+We encourage students and parents to discuss in confidence any anxieties they may have about use of tobacco, alcohol, drugs, vaping, nicotine and substance abuse with a member of staff.

 Matters brought forward by a student, in advance of any action by the School in circumstances which are genuine, may at the discretion of the Headmaster be "ring-fenced" from disciplinary sanctions, but a student who contravenes this policy will face disciplinary sanctions.
 For example, a student who comes forward and voluntarily identifies themselves as a drug user and asks for help may be given the opportunity to reform their behaviour with counselling and a supportive testing regime (see Appendix 1).
-Similarly, students who identify themselves as having difficulties with alcohol or tobacco will be provided the appropriate support.
+Similarly, students who identify themselves as having difficulties with alcohol, tobacco, vaping or nicotine will be provided the appropriate support.
 Any costs associated with providing such programmes of support to students would be at the parents' expense.

-Parents are likewise encouraged to talk to the Headmaster or Senior Deputy Head if they have any reason to think that their child may be involved with drugs or other substances whether during the holidays or at school.
+Parents are likewise encouraged to talk to the Headmaster or one of the Deputy Heads if they have any reason to think that their child may be involved with drugs or other substances whether during the holidays or at school.
 Confidences of this kind will not result in the student being required to leave where the intention on the part of the student or parent is to get help.

-It is especially important that parents should not feel that they have a conflict of interest in this respect.
+It is especially this respect. important that parents should not feel that the ey have a conflict of interest ir